Skip to main content

 A typical Usability test will let you submit Usability Suggestions for meaningful feedback regarding the product's usability.
 Bug reporting is not in scope.

 Recommendation: Identifying major usability issues of a product and documenting them properly is a different task than reporting bugs.
 Only those testers who have read our Usability Suggestions article are advised to participate in these tests.
-Once you are familiar with the matter, usability reporting is an interesting and doable task for any tester – whether you are a newbie or an experienced tester.
+Testers with critical thinking skills that can put themselves in the shoes of a real user and think from different perspectives + express opinions well are suitable for this task.

 Apart from these regular usability tests, there are special usability tests with different usability tasks.
 You can read more about it in our Usability Testing article!